 A possible way to control annual bluegrass in dormant bermudagrass is to wrap an old cotton towel around the end of a garden rake.
 Tie in place with string and dampen the towel with Roundup.
 Use the tool to “paint” weedkiller onto green weed foliage while avoiding the turfgrass.
 Discard the cloth when the job is finished by wrapping in plastic bags and putting it out for your municipal garbage collection.

 CHICKWEED: Chickweed is another winter annual weed.
 It can be controlled with a pre-emergent such as isoxaben (Portrait).
 In addition, chickweed can be killed with herbicides that selectively kill broadleaf plants in lawns.
-In particular, herbicides with the active ingredients 2,4-D and MCPP work well on chickweed.
+Broadleaf weed killer (click for sources) In particular, herbicides with the active ingredients 2,4-D and MCPP work well on chickweed.
 These chemicals can be used on grass that is not dormant, including fescue.
 Do not use on a fall-seeded fescue lawn until it has been mowed four times.

 WILD ONIONS: Scientifically, the plant is a wild garlic, but the visual effect is the same.
 Clumps of green wild onions can ruin the appearance of a soft, brown Bermuda lawn.
 Onions reproduce by seeds as well as via the bulblets underground.
-Because dormant bulblets can sprout in future months, control will take two sprays in spring, at six-week intervals, with either a non-selective weedkiller (RoundUp, Finale) or a herbicide labeled for broadleaf weeds (Weed B Gon, Wipe Out, etc).
+Because dormant bulblets can sprout in future months, control will take two sprays in spring, at six-week intervals, with either glyphosate (click for sources) or a broadleaf weed killer (click for sources).
 Follow with two sprays in fall, beginning when the onion foliage emerges.
 The chemical imazaquin (Image) can also be used for wild onion control.
 DO NOT apply when turfgrass is emerging from winter dormancy.
 DO NOT apply to newly planted or sprigged turfgrasses.

 Q: How do I control wild violets in my bermudagrass lawn?